Peggy Guggenheim: Collection, after World War II

 Following World War II and her 1946 divorce from Max Ernst, she closed The Art of This Century Gallery in 1947 and returned to Europe, deciding to live in Venice, Italy.
 In 1948, she was invited to exhibit her collection in the disused Greek Pavilion of the Venice Biennale.
-In 1949, she established her collection in the Palazzo Venier dei Leoni ('unfinished palazzo of the lions') on the Grand Canal.
+In 1949, she established her collection in the Palazzo Venier dei Leoni ('Palazzo Venier of the lions') on the Grand Canal.

 Her collection became one of the few European collections of modern art to promote a significant number of works by Americans.
 She became acquainted with painter and sculptor Edward Melcarth, a fellow American hailing from Louisville, Kentucky.
 Melcarth, known for his figurative paintings and eroticized depictions of the male body, designed Peggy a pair of hand-sculpted bat sunglasses, rising in ranks amongst Guggenheim’s Tanguy earrings and Calder jewelry as the late collector’s signature accessory.
 In the 1950s she promoted the art of two local painters, Edmondo Bacci and Tancredi Parmeggiani.
 By the early 1960s, Guggenheim had almost stopped collecting art and began to concentrate on presenting what she owned.
 She loaned out her collection to museums in Europe and in 1969 to the Solomon R. Guggenheim Museum in Manhattan, which was named after her uncle.
 Eventually, she decided to donate her home and her collection to the Solomon R. Guggenheim Foundation, a gift that was concluded inter vivos in 1976, before her death in 1979.

 The Peggy Guggenheim Collection is one of the most important museums in Italy for European and American art of the first half of the twentieth century.
 Works in her collection embrace Cubism, Surrealism, and abstract expressionism.